kmtos/FuzzyTrees/README.md

 #################################
 ######## Implementation #########
 #################################
 FIRST NOTE: I like output.
 A lot of output.
 So scattered throughout this code lies many, many print statements.
-If you don't wantthe output, then comment it out.
+If you don't want the output, then comment it out.
 I like it so that I can quickly scan through it and verify that it is doing what I want it to do.
 SECOND NOTE: Any variable that has "FileName" should have the ".csv" left off of it.
 The functions need the names in that form.
+THIRD NOTE: The answers when classifying come in twoo forms.
+1) The ID column and their classValue.
+2) Same as the first except with a lot more information like percentage belief.

 ############## FILES ##############